juener/com.vallete.portfolio.backend-java/README.md

 # com.vallete.portfolio.backend-java
-*The following project is a part of a whole project, which the backend-java is the provider of APIs being the layer to get and set data in our Postgresql database.*
+*The following project is a part of a whole project, in which the backend-java is the provider of APIs being the layer to get and set data in our Postgresql database.*

-*The main goal of the project com.vallete.portfolio is create and turn the code available for intermediate developers, which with some knowledge is in a limbo between being a beginner and a next level software developer.
-The concept behind may applied in a real application with handling data, security and best practicies.*
+*The main goal of the project com.vallete.portfolio is to create and turn the code available for intermediate developers, which with some knowledge are in limbo between being a beginner and next-level software developer.
+The concept behind this may be applied in a real application with handling data, security and best practices.*

-*The project contains common usecases with iterations among posts, comments, billings and its partners.*
+*The project contains common use cases with iterations among posts, comments, billings, and partners.*

-## Tecnologies of the Full Project
+## Technologies of the Full Project
 - Java - Spring Boot as backend in a Tomcat server
 - React - NextJS as frontend in a Vercel server
-- Postgresql as database in a Linux server
+- Postgresql as the database in a Linux server

-**As uncoupled layers you are able to use any kind of server as Linux/Windows, Vercel/Netlify, Amazon or similar.*
+**As uncoupled layers you are able to use any kind of server as Linux/Windows, Vercel/Netlify, Amazon, or similar.*

-## Required components for backend and its versions
+## Required components for the backend and its versions
 | Software           | Version       |
 | -------------      |:-------------:|
 | JDK                | 19            |